|Distance||158 miles (255 km)|

 The fastest direct connection between Hamburg and Berlin takes 1 hour and 54 minutes.
 Indirect services usually involve a total travel time of roughly 4 hours and 56 minutes, and normally require a change in Hannover station.

 With 25 journeys from Hamburg to Berlin taking place every day, travelers can choose from 1 to 2 departures taking place each hour.
 The first service departs at 7:38 a.m. with the last departure taking place at 10:30 p.m.

 All railway travel between Hamburg and Berlin departs from the city's central train station, Hamburg Hauptbahnhof.
 It is a major facility and is the second busiest station in Europe.
 The building is located a short walk from the city center, and culture buffs will find a famous art museum located next door.
 With 75 shops in total and an impressive choice of cafes and restaurants, there is much to see and do for passengers waiting to board their train to Berlin.

 Arrival train station: Passengers arriving in Berlin will disembark at Berlin Hauptbahnhof, the main train station for the city.
 Located in the government district of Berlin, it is in a central area and nearby to many of the city's key attractions.
 Services found at the station include luggage lockers, taxi services, and free WiFi.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-When departing from Hamburg, you have various train station options to start your route from including Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
-When arriving in Berlin, you can end your route in train stations like Berlin Hbf, Berlin Spandau and Berlin Südkreuz.
+When taking the train between Hamburg and Berlin, you can choose to depart from train stations like Hamburg Hbf, Hamburg-Altona and Hamburg-Harburg.
+Your journey can end in train stations such as Berlin Hbf, Berlin Spandau and Berlin Südkreuz.

 Here are some other resources that might have the information you need